Anu-techy/Preprocessing-Data-using-Power-BI/README.md

 10. Monitor & Maintain (if needed)

 **Aim**
+1. Data Collection
+2. Data cleaning

-1. To create a Dim_date table (date, month, fiscal_year columns for all the transactions in fact_sales_monthly)
+3. To create a Dim_date table (date, month, fiscal_year columns for all the transactions in fact_sales_monthly)
-2. Data validation against Bench mark numbers to make sure that the data is loaded correctly for further transformations.
+4. Data validation against Bench mark numbers to make sure that the data is loaded correctly for further transformations.
-3. Create Mockup of the Dashboard
-4. Building fact_actual_estimates table
+5. Building fact_actual_estimates table
+6. Data Modelling
+7.

 To Build a dashboard in Power BI for Comprehensive Financial Analysis